xiix0/scam/README.md

-You are fighting for survival in your own sweet and gentle way.
+You are so boring that when I see you my feet go to sleep.